BBlue530/PatchHound/docs/quick-start.md

 PatchHound makes it simple to scan for vulnerabilities, manage tokens, and generate reports all from the CLI.
 After completing this quick start, you should be able to run your first scan, retrieve results, and optionally sign or verify container images.

 For more in-depth information:
-- Learn more about the Backend [here](https://github.com/BBlue530/PatchHound/blob/master/docs/backend.md#backend-patchhound)
+- Learn more about the Backend [here](https://github.com/BBlue530/PatchHound/blob/master/docs/backend.md#backend-patchhound) or its configurations [here](https://github.com/BBlue530/PatchHound/blob/main/docs/config.md)
 - Learn more about the CLI [here](https://github.com/BBlue530/PatchHound/blob/master/docs/cli-commands.md#cli-patchhound)

 ---